hasparus/maybe-ts/README.md

 Edit: Not really.
 This is not a functor over nullables.

-counterexample to functor composition law:
+counterexample to composition law of the functor:

 ![](https://i.imgur.com/kdS3zVL.png)